Town ravaged by tornado prays at church that sheltered many

 Nearly 100 people safely rode out the March 3 storm in the church, which then because a center for donations and the place where Sowell and the county coroner told families they had lost loved ones.

-This Sunday, 23 crosses sat outside the country church, one for each victim of the huge EF4 tornado that roared through Beauregard a few hours after last Sunday's services with 170 mph (270 kph) and a path nearly a mile (1.6 kilometers) wide.
+This Sunday, 23 crosses sat outside the country church, one for each victim of the huge EF4 tornado that roared through Beauregard a few hours after last Sunday’s services with 170 mph and a path nearly a mile wide.

 As she sat in a pew, Sunday, Cindy Samford said all her emotions hit her suddenly.
 She lost her home in the storm hours after last week’s service.